 Recommended previous knowledge

-Teaching for this course consists of a combination of collective and individual academic supervision.
+Students receive a combination of collective and individual academic supervision.

 Will you conduct fieldwork or will your master's thesis require traveling?
 Read about financial support of fieldwork.